 Remember the Geocities era when websites would automatically play background music as soon as you opened them much to the embarrassment of office workers.
 They mostly used raw audio files, like MP3, WAV or even the MIDI format, to embed music but you can even use any of your favorite YouTube tracks for embedding background audio.

-The trick is that you embed a regular YouTube video (with autoplay=1) and set the height & width of the video player to zero so it stays invisible.
-This can be achieved with a single line of code which you can add anywhere on your web page.
+The trick is that you embed a regular YouTube video (with autoplay=1) and set the height & width of the video player to zero so the embedded IFRAME element stays invisible.
+This can be achieved with a single line of code that you can add anywhere on your web page.

 <embed height="0" width="0" src="http://youtube.googleapis.com/v/VIDEO_ID&autoplay=1&loop=1" />